Valenciennes: 1500–1793

-Protestant garrison left behind offered only a feeble defence to the Duke of Alba, at the head of the bulk of the Spanish army, who recaptured Valenciennes in early June 1572, depriving Louis' French allies, of one of their main bases.
+Protestant garrison left behind offered only a feeble defence to the Duke of Alba, at the head of the bulk of the Spanish army, who recaptured Valenciennes in early June 1572, depriving Louis's French allies of one of their main bases.

-In 1576, when for a time the Southern Netherlands joined the revolt, the Spanish forces massed at the porte d'Anzin (in a fortress known as "La Redoute") were besieged by Valenciennes.
-However, in 1580, Alexander Farnese, Duke of Parma took Valenciennes and Protestantism was eradicated there.
-Hereafter, Valenciennes remained under Spanish protection, no longer directly involved in later fighting of the Eighty Years' War.
-With its manufacturers of wool and fine linens, the city was able to become economically independent.

-In 1591, the Jesuits built a school and then the foundations of a church of Sainte-Croix.
-In 1611, the façade of the town hall was completely rebuilt in magnificent Renaissance style.
-In the seventeenth century the Scheldt was channelled between Cambrai and Valenciennes, benefitting Valenciennes' wool, fabric and fine arts.
-To use up flax yarn, women began to make the famous Valenciennes lace.

 The French army laid siege to the city in 1656 (Vauban participated in this siege without a command).
 Defending the city, Albert de Merode, marquis de Trélon was injured during a sortie on horseback, died as a result of his injuries and was buried in the Church of St. Paul (his tomb was found during the archaeological campaign in 1990).
-The Spanish victory in the Battle of Valenciennes (16 July 1656) lifted the French siege.

 In 1677, the armies of Louis XIV of France (this time led by Vauban) captured the city and in 1678 the Treaty of Nijmegen gave the French control of Valenciennes (1678) and the surrounding southern part of Hainault, roughly cutting the former county in half.
-The city became one of the main strongholds of northern France, and was fortified by Vauban, who personally visited the town for that purpose shortly after the Treaty.

-During the Enlightenment era, the economic situation of Valenciennes was in decline until the discovery of coal.
-The first pit was dug in Fresnes in 1718 and the discovery of burnable coal in 1734 at the porte d'Anzin led to the formation of the Compagnie des mines d'Anzin.
-In the eighteenth century, the city was equally renowned for its porcelain – indeed, it was the porcelain furnaces' demand for coal that led to the mining enterprises.
-Despite their quality of production, the company failed to be sustainable.
-Valenciennes, rich in artistic talent, became known as the Athens of the North (i.e. North of France), underlining its artistic influence.